Eric-Koii/sendKoii/README.md

 # sendKoii
-A tool to send KOII payments to multiple users at once requires Koii SDK to run
+A tool to send KOII payments to multiple users at once <br>
+requires Koii SDK to run